Welcome!

 Welcome to Cowboy Dharma!

 What's it all about?
-In short, the "Cowboy" (western) side is about celebrating the best of contemporary western thought: Twelve Step Recovery, psychology, Eckhart Tolle, Brene Brown, Joseph Campbell, Erik Erikson, and others.
+In short, the "Cowboy" (western) celebrates the best of contemporary western thought: Twelve Step Recovery, psychology, Eckhart Tolle, Brene Brown, Joseph Campbell, Erik Erikson, and others.
 Some European influences are honored as well.
 Dharma's oldest definition is "the right way of living."
-This side celebrates thousands of years of eastern wisdom through various spiritual and philosophical paths.
+This side celebrates thousands of years of ancient, mostly eastern wisdom through various spiritual and philosophical paths.
 Middle eastern sages are honored as well.

 These paths are where we find true help, hope, healing, and happiness in an often sad, sick, and insane life and world.
 Our suffering is not only of a physical nature, but on a mental and spiritual level as well, and sometimes severe or horrific.
 Heart and mind, body and soul may feel broken, torn, and shattered, as we face our personal and collective trauma, abandonment, and loss.
 We may take on a myriad of distractions and addictions in an attempt to deaden the pain, bind up the brokenness and wounds, and soldier on as best we can.